 - Does the company has required resources and software and workforce to capture the same daily?

 - Cost-benefit analysis needs to be done before implementation of the same, as the management should be that benefits shall out weight the cost.

 - Can operational managers be recruited at reasonable remuneration?

-Hence, by implementing the same, the management will be able to identify activities that are indeed are involved in the production process and accordingly price the product and save cost and hence increase the revenue of the firm.
+Hence, by implementing activity-based budgeting, the management can identify activities that are indeed involved in the production process and accordingly price the product and save cost and hence increase the revenue of the firm.

 This article has been a guide to what is Activity-Based Budgeting.
 Here we discuss the formula of activity-based budgeting, its calculation with examples, advantages, and disadvantages.
 You can learn more about finance from the following articles –